Picovoice/leopard/binding/go/README.md

 Create custom language models using the [Picovoice Console](https://console.picovoice.ai/).
 Here you can train language models with custom vocabulary and boost words in the existing vocabulary.

-Pass in the `.pv` file by setting `.ModelPath` on an instance of Leopard before intializing:
+Pass in the `.pv` file by setting `.ModelPath` on an instance of Leopard before initializing:
 ```go
 leopard := NewLeopard("${ACCESS_KEY}")
 leopard.ModelPath = "${MODEL_PATH}"